-- 3 Drag the crosstab gadget and drop it on the dashboard. - 4 To specify the data presented in the Flash gadget, complete the following steps: - 1 Select a data source - 2 Select dimension, attribute, and measure fields to display in the cross tab - 5 Limit displayed data with filter conditions, if desired, in Crosstab Builder- Filter. - 6 Format the cross tab, if desired, in Crosstab Builder-Format. - 7 Specify desired gadget display options in Chart Builder-General: - Display the header, border and scroll bar - Display a toolbar - Gadget title - Refresh rate - 8 Choose OK to create the new gadget.
+- 2 Choose the Data Visualization folder.
+If the folder is not visible, choose Home first. - 3 Drag the cross-tab gadget and drop it on the dashboard. - 4 Specify desired gadget display options in Crosstab Builder-General: - Display the header, border, and scroll bar. - Display a toolbar. - Gadget title. - Refresh rate. - 5 To select the data to display in the cross-tab gadget, complete the following steps: - 1 In Crosstab Builder-Data-Use Cube From, select a data source. - 2 Select dimension, attribute, and measure fields to display in the cross tab. - 6 Limit displayed data with filter conditions, if desired, in Crosstab Builder-Filter. - 7 Format the cross tab, if desired, in Crosstab Builder-Format. - Display grand totals. - Display subtotals. - Enable page breaks. - 8 Choose OK to create the new gadget.